 The concept of agility is often confused with the software methodologies that are commonly used to “implement” agile.
 But being an agile organization is much more than just doing iterative development or using Scrum.
 Enterprise agility requires a whole set of cultural and philosophical changes that will inherently allow your organization to more easily cope with its legacy debt.

-Becoming a more agile organization has far reaching implications which I will likely go into detail on in a future post.
-But here are a few areas to consider:
+Becoming a more agile organization has far-reaching implications.
+Just a few areas to consider:

 - Agility requires constant prioritization at all levels of the business: what to invest in, where to allocate resources, what is important for customers